What Is Legal Malpractice Insurance?

 Given how commonplace legal malpractice lawsuits have become, having the right insurance program is a wise investment for any law firm.

 All attorneys need legal malpractice insurance, even though they hope to never have to use it.
+80% of lawyers get sued at some point in their career, and you don’t want to face a lawsuit without legal malpractice insurance.
 However, certain areas of practice carry a considerably greater amount of risk.

 Attorneys practicing in fields of intellectual property, loan modification, trusts, and personal injury cases are considered to be at higher risk by underwriters.